 Think of headings as an outline or table of contents for your webpage.
-If a user only reads the headings on your page, headings will describe your web page’s main topics and purpose.
+If a user only reads the headings on your page, it will describe the main topics and purpose of your webpage.

 Heading 1 <h1>